cheezy/data_magic/README.md

 DataMagic.yml_directory = 'data/yml'
 ````

-If you do not specify a directory the gem will default to using a directory named _config_.
+If you do not specify a directory the gem will default to using a directory named _config/data_.
 You should only have to set the directory once.

 After setting the directory you must load a file.
 This can be accomplished by calling the _load_ method.